yekta/bio/README.md

-This is my person bio website with links to my socials.
+This is my personal bio website with links to my socials.